TK-Enterprises/RepData_PeerAssessment1/PA1_template.md

 - The ***mean*** number of steps per day is : **10766**.
 - The ***median*** number of steps per day is : **10766**.

-Imputing the missing values increased the differense between the mean and median values for total number of steps.
+Imputing the missing values did not change the mean value and made median equal to the mean value for total number of steps.

 And the new distribution is: